surveysolutions/docs/content/faq/notes-on-compatibility-with-version-5-21.md

     Headquarters/admin users will still be able to o specify an unlimited number of interviews per assignment (previously known as census mode).
-To specify an unlimited quantity when creating assignments one at a time, leave the *Quantity *field blank when creating the assignment.
-To add quantity in batch uploads for assignments, add a column titled *\_quantity* to your tab delimited file to specify the quantity for each assignment.
+To specify an unlimited quantity when creating assignments one at a time, leave the *QuantityÂ *field blank when creating the assignment.
+To add quantity in batch uploads for assignments, add aÂ column titledÂ *\_quantity*Â to your tab delimited file to specify the quantity for each assignment.
 To specify an unlimited quantity, put '-1' in the \_quantity column for that assignment.
--   Assignments can now be made to either supervisors or interviewers.
+-   AssignmentsÂ can now be made to either supervisors or interviewers.
     Previously, assignments could only be made to supervisors.
--   Headquarter/admin users are no longer required to to fill out all the identifying variables when making an assignment.
+-   Headquarter/admin users are no longerÂ required to to fill out all the identifying variables when making an assignment.
--   Interviewers can fill in any identifying information that was left blank by the headquarters/admin users when the assignment was created.
+-   Interviewers can fill in any identifying information that was left blank by the headquarters/adminÂ users when the assignment was created.
 -   Interviewers can discard incomplete interviews that are made accidentally or are no longer valid.